bensoltoff/introduce-yourself-online/content/collection/06-blogdown/index.markdown

 1. Run through the blogdown checks, following: <https://www.apreshill.com/blog/2020-12-blogdown-checks/>

+2. Change the [global options](https://bookdown.org/yihui/blogdown/global-options.html) in `.Rprofile`

-2. Explore the blog posts (each post is a leaf bundle).
+3. Explore the blog posts (each post is a leaf bundle).
 Feel free to add code or other content to these posts.
 Try out panelsets!